Rock shelters of Madhya Pradesh

+The state of Madhya Pradesh is rich in rock shelters and two-thirds of the rock shelters in India are found in the state.
 The Vindhya and the Satpura ranges have many rock shelter sites.
 These sites consist of natural caves or sheltered area under rock outcrops.
 Some of these rock shelter sites also have paintings and other marks of human habitation.
 These shelters are a record of the early human settlements in the central region of India.